 The graduation of your homeschooled son or daughter is a momentous occasion and worthy of celebration.
 NCHE offers several ways to help you celebrate this milestone in your child’s life.

-The deadline has passed to order a 2014 Spring Diploma.
+The deadline to order a 2014 Fall Diploma is Oct 31.

 Whether you participate in the NCHE Graduation Ceremony or another ceremony, NCHE prints a distinctive homeschool diploma enclosed in a hunter green cover.
 This diploma includes the student’s name, school name and graduation date.
 The homeschool chief administrator will be responsible for signing the diploma to certify that the student has completed high school graduation requirements.
 You will need to know your graduate’s graduation date when ordering a diploma.

 NCHE’s magazine, GREENHOUSE publishes a special issue in May that celebrates our high school graduates and alums.
-To be included, you will need to submit your graduate’s recognition paragraph/bio and photo (photo optional).
+To be included, you will need to submit your graduate’s recognition paragraph/bio and photo.
 You also have the opportunity to purchase a ½ or full page ad in the issue and to order extra copies of this issue for your family and friends.

 |Half Page, Self Designed GREENHOUSE Graduation Ad||$155.00|